JohnCoene/chirp/docs/quick-start.md

 ---
 id: quick-start
 title: Quick Start
+sidebar_label: Up and running in a minute
 ---

 Check the [demo](https://shiny.john-coene/chirp) to see Chirp in action.

 ## Install

-Chirp is written in [R](https://www.r-project.org/), therefore the programming language must be installed on your machine.
-Once it is installed follow the instructions below to setup Chirp on your local machine.
+Chirp is written in [R](https://www.r-project.org/), the programming language must thus be installed on your machine.
+Once installed follow the instructions below to setup a working Chirp platform on your local machine.

 First, create an empty directory where to host the Chirp.